 - The beta- melanocyte-stimulating hormone causes the darkening of the skin.

 - The enkephalins and endorphins inhibit pain sensations and stimulate the immune system.

 The posterior lobe produces two hormones:

-- Vasopressin, which regulates the excretion of fluid in the kidneys and therefore controls the body’s water balance.
+- Vasopressin regulates fluid excretion in the kidneys and controls the body’s water balance.

 Disorders of the pituitary gland

-The pituitary gland may present functioning problems, usually as a result of developing a noncancerous tumor (adenoma).
+The pituitary gland may present functioning problems, usually due to developing a noncancerous tumor (adenoma).

-The tumor may encourage overproduction or a deficient production of one or more hormones, when it puts pressure on the normal cells of the pituitary gland.
+The tumor may encourage overproduction or deficient production of one or more hormones when it puts pressure on the normal cells of the pituitary gland.